Interview conducted by Simon Daish

 AR: I started at the age of nine and it wasn’t until I was 18 that I decided that I would like to become a professional player.
 I was still going to school and I felt that I wanted to practise more.

 SD: Did you have any table tennis role models growing up?
-If so, who which players really stood out for you why did they prove so inspirational?
+If so, which players really stood out for you why did they prove so inspirational?

 AR: Wang Liqin was my role model when I was a junior because of his attitude at the table.
 Timo Boll to this day is another player who inspires me.
 He is left-handed and I love to watch and learn from him.
 I also have to say that in the last year I have been inspired by Lin Yun-Ju, who is simply amazing.
-When I became professional player, I looked to a few players who inspired and helped me to reach my goals, for example Carlos Machado, Andrej Gacina, Simon Gauzy and Hugo Calderano.
+When I became a professional player, I looked to a few players who inspired and helped me to reach my goals, for example, Carlos Machado, Andrej Gacina, Simon Gauzy and Hugo Calderano.